Train of trainers introduction

 đź”™Back to Homepage

 Welcome to the trainer’s corner!
-Here you can find all the information about how to plan your training and how to teach GIS.
-This short article will give an overview of the training platform and outline the function of all article in the trainer’s corner.
+Here you can find all the needed information about how to plan your training and teach GIS.
+This section presents an overview of the training platform and all the functions of the trainer’s corner.

 Contact the IFRC GIS Training Platform Team

-• 🎓 The modules are intended to serve as references for trainees who want to delve deeper into a topic or review concepts.
-Think of the modules as an enhanced version of PowerPoint slides you would nomaly hand over to your trainees, providing comprehensive information for trainees.
-They can also serve as a guide for trainers to assess what trainees should learn at different stages of their GIS education.
+• 🎓 The modules are intended to serve as references for participants who want to delve deeper into a topic or review concepts.
+Think of the modules as an enhanced version of PowerPoint slides that you would normally share with participants, providing them with comprehensive information.
+They can also serve as a guide for trainers to assess what participants should learn at different stages of their GIS education.

-• đź“– The Wiki serves as a support resource for both trainees and trainers during QGIS usage, whether during exercises or in day-to-day work.
-It provides trainers with the assurance that their trainees have access to an updated, interactive resource to help solve challenges encountered while using QGIS.
+• đź“– The Wiki serves as a support resource for both participants and trainers while using QGIS, whether during exercises or in day-to-day work.
+It provides trainers with the assurance that their participants have access to an updated, interactive resource to help solve challenges encountered while using QGIS.

-âž• Providing large and small exercises you can use for teaching.
+âž• Provide large and small exercises that can be used for teaching.

-âž• Tips and guidance on how to plan GIS training and how to teach GIS.
+âž• Tips and guidance on how to plan and teach a GIS training.

-âž• Tools to assess the GIS skill of trainees before and after training.
+âž• Tools to assess the GIS skill of participants before and after a training.

 âž– No ready-to-use presentations.

-âž– No intended to be a self learning platform.
+âž– Not intended to be a self-learning platform.

 This section will outline the function of all article in the trainer’s corner and give an overview of the training platform.

-• Training Agenda and Handout offers insights into various methods for efficiently providing administrative information to trainees.
-This can range from a simple table in a email to a more elaborate Miro board.
+• Training Agenda and Handout offers insights into various methods for efficiently providing administrative information to participants.
+This can range from a simple table in an email to a more elaborate Miro board.

 • How to Plan and Structure a GIS Training Session delves into detailed strategies for structuring training sessions, particularly beneficial for novice trainers seeking confidence in conducting training sessions.